 Join Jason Baskin for an in-depth discussion in this video Rigging the front legs, part of Rigging a Quadruped in Maya.

-In this lesson, we're going to be building controls for the character's front legs.
-And we're going to tackle most of that using a type of control called an IK solver, but first I want to add one more FK, forward kinematics, control.
-It's just like the one's that we've done for the character's head and neck.
-For the character's shoulder area, I really want to make sure that the animator has maximum control of movement, especially since this character is small and kind of compact and also cartoony.
+- [Instructor] In this lesson, we're going to be building controls for the character's front legs.
+And we're going to tackle most of that using a type of control called an IK Solver, but first I want to add one more FK, Forward Kinematics control.
+It's just like the ones that we've done for the character's head and neck.
+For the character's shoulder area, I really wanna make sure the animator has maximum control of movement, especially since this character is small and kinda compact and also cartoony.

-I'll just choose Constrain > Parent, and it'll made the connection, so that I can move the entire leg around and also rotate it.
-We're going to have to handle the controls for the feet and little bit differently, though.
+I'll just choose Constrain, Parent, and it'll make the connection so that I can move the entire leg around and also rotate it.
+We're gonna have to handle the controls for the feet a little bit differently, though.
 FK controls are great for certain types of actions.
-They create nice organic arcs, and they can convey the sense of overlap in animation really effectively.
-But they are not useful for pinning down portion of the character.
-And the legs of a character definitely need to be planted, and not slip on the ground as the character is animated in a walk cycle.
+They create nice, organic arcs, and they can convey the sense of overlap in animation really effectively, but they are not useful for pinning down portion of the character, and the legs of a character definitely need to be planted and not slip on the ground as the character is animated in a walk cycle.

 - Creating the skeleton

 - Rigging the head, ears, and front and hind legs

 - Adding extended twist functionality

 - Making the rig scalable

 - Binding the mesh to the skeleton and painting skin